Increasing early childhood professionals’ knowledge to support high quality inclusive classrooms for young Pascua Yaqui children with special needs.

 CoP Session information:

-Wednesday monthly from 12:30-3:30 pm at Ili Uusim Mahtawa’apo- Pascua Yaqui Head Start
+We will meet every other month on a Wednesday from 12:30 pm -3:30 pm at Ili Uusim Mahtawa’apo- Pascua Yaqui Head Start